Charlesczc/TEMG4940C-Task-Management-Application/README.md

 - Cards are saved locally.
 - ⚠️The data is saved in browser local storage, make sure stick with one browser to ensure the consistency. ⚠️

+## Appendix

+The HTML file is in ./taskmanage/public.

+In the ./taskmanage/src:
+- The root would be the index.js.

+- The App.js is where the code of the main interface at.
+With a general css file App.css.

+- Code for the 3 lists is in the List.js.

+- Code for the cards is in the Listitem.js.

+- Code for the edit screen when double clicking the card is in Popup.js.
+With a seperate css file Popup.css.